EmotiBit/EmotiBit_Docs/Contributing_to_emotibit_community/Learn_more_about_emotibit.md

 ## EmotiBit FW
 ### Update Feather WiFi chip firmware
-  - Occasionally there are important updates to the Feather WiFi chip firmware. **If you recently got your Feather M0 WiFi board from us, you're up-to-date and good-to-go**, [but if not you should follow these instructions](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/using-the-wifi-module)
+  - Occasionally there are important updates to the Feather WiFi chip firmware. **If you recently got your Feather M0 WiFi board from us, you're up-to-date and good-to-go**, [but if not you should follow these instructions on Adafruit's page.](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/using-the-wifi-module)

 ## EmotiBit SW
-#### Data Stored on the SD Card
+### How is Data Stored on the SD Card
 - CSV: Experimental Data
   - All data is saved to the SD card into a .csv file when recording is initiated from the GUI
   - The file is named with the date-time that the recording started